 How to Spot Foundation Damage Caused by Drought

-You don’t have to be a weather geek to be well aware of the severe heat waves and drought that have affected much of the country recently.
+You don’t have to be a weather geek to be well aware of the severe heat waves and drought that have affected much of the country in recent years.
 The impact on gardens, once-green lawns and other landscaping is unmistakable.

 But what you may not know is that this kind of heat and extended dryness can mean big problems for your home.
 It can cause the ground beneath your house to harden and crack, and even start moving and sinking.

 And of course, when the ground starts to shift it can cause damage to your home’s foundation.
 Luckily, if you know where to look, these kinds of issues can be spotted and repaired.